 Shooting Star Lodge: Our full report

-Our viewWith only 16 rooms, Shooting Star is a small and personal lodge with a great atmosphere, helped by the friendly team who run it.
-The three resident cats and one dog who live at the lodge are also very friendly, so don't be surprised if you find them relaxing on your veranda with you!
+With only 17 rooms, Shooting Star is a small and personal lodge with a great atmosphere, helped by the friendly team who run it.
+It's a firm favourite with our travellers.
+The two resident dogs who live at the lodge are also very sociable creatures, so don't be surprised if you find them relaxing on your veranda.

-Directions: It takes around 35 minutes to fly to Zanzibar from Dar es Salaam, and then it's a further one hour by car to Shooting Star Lodge.
+- It takes around 35 minutes to fly to Zanzibar from Dar es Salaam, and then it's a further one hour by car to Shooting Star Lodge.

 Food & drink